 English Teacher: Secondary

 The successful candidate will have imagination, flexibility and enthusiasm and will form part of a team of seven energetic and highly motivated teachers.
-The candidate will have a range of teaching experience, likely to include KS3 and KS4.
-Recent work with second language learners will be important.
+The candidate will have a range of teaching experience, likely to include KS3, KS4 and possibly KS5.
+Recent work with second language learners will be a distinct advantage.

-Applications would also be welcomed from candidates with experience of KS2, AS / A level English Language, ESL Cambridge English Curriculum as well as IELTS.
+Applications would also be welcomed from candidates with experience of KS2, AS / A level English Language/Literature, ESL Cambridge English Curriculum as well as IELTS.

 As well as taking core English, students in Years 7 to 11 have literacy and library lessons.
 Year 11 pupils are entered for a combination of examinations including IGCSE English as a Second Language, First language and English Literature.
-Post 16 it is possible for students to take CIE International English Language.
+Post 16 it is possible for students to take CIE International English Language and/or English Literature.
 However, the majority of students take a one-year school-designed course in Year 12, which includes preparation for SAT, IELTS and EMSat examinations, as well as work experience.

 • UK qualified teacher status or equivalent

 • Experience and qualifications in teaching pupils working in a second language